 Once the connection is established, the browser starts rendering the components of the webpage to display the web page.

-The browser renders the components serially from top towards bottom of the webpage.
+The browser renders the components serially from the top toward the bottom of the webpage.
 That means what comes first rendered first and so on.

-When the browser encounters a JavaScript on a web page, it downloads the JavaScript, executes it and then proceeds to render the next component.
-So during this time browser stop rendering rest of the web page.
+When the browser encounters JavaScript on a web page, it downloads the JavaScript, executes it, and then proceeds to render the next component.
+So during this time browser stops rendering the rest of the web page.

-Every time the browser encounters a JavaScript, it stops rendering rest of the webpage until it renders and executes the encountered JavaScript.
+Every time the browser encounters JavaScript, it stops rendering the rest of the webpage until it renders and executes the encountered JavaScript.

 That’s how JavaScript blocks the critical rendering path.